nwthomas/programming-resources/tips/personal-website.md

-# Personal Website or Portfolio
+# Personal Website or Portfolio:

 - “Start your portfolio page from something like the second week after you learn HTML and CSS and then continue to update and add new features as you learn new things.” - Christopher Atoki